AxonFramework/extension-jobrunrpro/README.md

 ## Getting started

 The [reference guide](https://docs.axoniq.io) contains a separate chapter for all the extensions.
-The jobRunr Pro extension description can be found [here](https://docs.axoniq.io/reference-guide/extensions/jobrunrpro).
+The JobRunr Pro extension description can be found [here](https://docs.axoniq.io/reference-guide/extensions/jobrunrpro).

 ## Receiving help